m-dadej/MarSwitching.jl/README.md

 Every exported function have a docstring, which can be accessed by `?` in REPL.

-The function for estimating the markov switching model is:
+The function for estimating the Markov switching model is:

 ```Julia
 MSModel(y::VecOrMat{V},                    # vector of dependent variable